puppetlabs/bolt/documentation/applying_manifest_blocks.md

 ## Applying Puppet code from Puppet Forge modules in a YAML plan

-In addition to the `bolt apply` command, you can apply Puppet code from a module downloaded from the Puppet Forge in a YAML plan.
+You can apply Puppet code from a module downloaded from the Puppet Forge in a YAML plan.
 To apply Puppet code in a YAML plan, use the YAML plan `resources` step.

 To learn more about applying Puppet code in YAML plans, see [Writing YAML plans](writing_yaml_plans.md#applying-puppet-code-from-puppet-forge-modules).